+Alumni terminology

-Alumni terminology - The bullets below address GGC's alumni-related terminology, but for reference, the basic Latin terminology is:
+The information in the chart below addresses GGC's preferred alumni-related terminology, which is gender neutral.

-- Alumnus individual male; accepted as gender-neutral - Alumni multiple males or mixed genders; accepted as gender-neutral - Alumna individual female - Alumnae multiple females - Alum -a slang reference for "alumnus;" considered to be gender-neutral - Alums the plural form of "alum;" also gender-neutral; also slang - The "GGC Alumni Association" is capitalized, with or without the "GGC." - The GGC Alumni Association Board is capitalized.
-Note that we do not call this a board of directors, visitors or trustees.
-The word "board" is not capitalized when standing alone. - Neither "association" nor "board" are capitalized when standing alone.
+Alumnus Individual male; accepted as gender-neutral Alumni Multiple males or mixed genders; accepted as gender-neutral Alum A slang reference for "alumnus;" considered to be gender-neutral Alums The plural form of "alum;" also gender-neutral; also slang

+- The "GGC Alumni Association" is capitalized, with or without the "GGC." - The "GGC Alumni Association Board" is capitalized.
+It is not a board of directors or other title, just members.
+The word "board" is not capitalized when used alone. - Neither "association" nor "board" are capitalized when standing alone.